 Getting a complete picture of your emissions takes time, especially depending on how complex your business is.
 Because scope 1 and 2 emissions from suppliers, manufacturers, processors, and distributors contribute to your scope 3 emissions, you’ll want to ask them about their emissions accounting.
 Some industries—manufacturing, for example—have strict disclosure requirements in developed countries and might have this data already available.

 Once you have a good inventory of your scope 3 categories and can start reliably measuring, it’s time to take action.
 Sustain.Life can help with even more step-by-step, actionable guidance and other ways to easily calculate and track your emissions.
-Sign up for the Sustain.Life waitlist below to get started.
+Sign up for a free trial below to get started.